voltrb/docs/en/docs/models.md

 # => 'Ryan'
 ```

-Collections simply return a root model with the persistance setup for the model.
+Collections simply return a root model with the persistence setup for the model.
 When calling an underscore method, we either get back the attribute value, or ```nil``` if the value isn't defined.

 ## Nesting